-“I was at the dentist getting a root canal, and then next thing I know I was told I swallowed a tool,” is a comment that I have heard in the past.
+“I was at the dentist getting a root canal, and the next thing I know I was told I swallowed a tool,” is a comment that I have heard in the past.
 “I didn’t really even feel it going down.
 All I felt was a slight cough.
-When they did the xrya they realized, you swallowed it, and it is in your stomach,” is another sentiment that has been relayed to our office by dental patients who have swallowed dental instruments , sometimes without their knowledge.
-Often, once the dentral instrument has made its way past the throat, it continues to work its way down the intestinal tract, or worse, can wind up deep in a lung.
+When they did the xray they realized, I swallowed it, and it is in my stomach,” is another sentiment that has been relayed to our office by dental patients who have swallowed dental instruments, sometimes without their knowledge.
+Often, once the dental instrument has made its way past the throat, it continues to work its way down the intestinal tract, or worse, can wind up deep in a lung.

 For over 25 years, Attorney Robert J. Fleming has been handling dental and medical malpractice lawsuits for individuals and families who have been injured or died as a result of the negligence or malpractice of others in the Atlanta, Georgia area.
 He is a partner in the law firm of Katz Wright & Fleming LLC and regularly handles cases in Atlanta as well as Alpharetta, Brookhaven, College Park, Duluth, Decatur, Doraville, Johns Creek, Jonesboro, Lawrenceville, Norcross, Peachtree City, Riverdale, Roswell, Sandy Springs, Stone Mountain, Smyrna, Peachtree City, and other cities in Georgia.
 He is committed to making a difference in his clients’ lives.
 If you or a family member have been seriously injured or died as a result of negligence and would like quality legal representation or if you would just like to consult about a potential case, contact Robert J. Fleming directly on (404) 525-5150 or contact us online.